syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/how-to/adding-custom-item-to-toolbar.md

 ---
 layout: post
 title: Adding Custom Item To Toolbar in ##Platform_Name## File Manager Component
-description: Learn here all about Adding Custom Item To Toolbar in Syncfusion ##Platform_Name## File Manager component of Syncfusion Essential JS 2 and more.
+description: Learn here all about adding custom item to toolbar in Syncfusion ##Platform_Name## File Manager component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
 control: Adding Custom Item To Toolbar
 publishingplatform: ##Platform_Name##